The Best Kolkata Itinerary for 3 days – A mini travel guide

 - Oberoi Grand $$$$

-Another fantastic property close to major tourist zones as well as shopping areas like new market.
-It is accessible via subway (metro stations) of Esplanade and Park Street.
+Another fantastic property close to major tourist zones as well as shopping areas like New Market.
+It is accessible via the subway (metro stations) of Esplanade and Park Street.

 - ITC Sonar Bangla $$$$

-An exquisite luxury hotel located near Science city and has easy access to Newtown region.
+An exquisite luxury hotel located near Science City and has easy access to the Newtown region.

 Hotels in 4-star and 3-star category